Jenny Colgan is a writer whose first book I read until half past five in the morning.

 “Everything gets better with practice.”

-• You write with ease.
+- You write with ease.
 I’ve counted that you’ve published 46 books, but it is possible that I’m wrong.
 Is that ease of writing something we learn?

 I think like anything else writing is practice.
 You just plan how many words you write a day- you can start at 500, which is not very much, then build up.
 If you add 100 words a day you will soon find that 1000 words is not difficult, then just keep adding to it.
 Everything gets better with practice.
 I am always saying this to my children.
-Even though it is boring it is true!
+Even though it is boring it is true! - Do you question yourself: will this novel be read?
+Or simply, when you finish writing, you know that you have satisfied your urge to create and that is quite enough to be happy?
+I am asking you this because I am constantly questioning myself and I don’t like it too much.

 There is no point in thinking like that.
 Of course you want people to read your book, but once it’s finished it’s out of your hands and belongs to the publishers and the readers.
-But it is always so so lovely to hear from readers who enjoy what you do, it really makes everything so great.
+But it is always so so lovely to hear from readers who enjoy what you do, it really makes everything so great. - And lastly, give me some advice – should we always write when we want to, even though maybe not everyone will like the book?

 Of course.
 That’s the only way.
 Who cares?
 Write a book you love and a book YOU want to read.
 Don’t even think about anyone else.
 You should absolutely love your own books.
 It definitely increases the chances that someone else will love them too.